Dallas Gyms Weigh in on a May 18 Reopening | PaperCity Magazine

 Uptown Yoga (opening May 18)

-The aptly named studio, situated in a cozy cottage in the Dallas neighborhood, took to Instagram to detail some of their new safety precautions, which includes opened doors during classes, space out mats, no hands-on corrections, and no provided equipment.
+The aptly named studio, situated in a cozy cottage in the Dallas neighborhood, took to Instagram to detail some of its new safety precautions, which includes opened doors during classes, space out mats, no hands-on corrections, and no provided equipment.

 “We want to ensure you that we are stepping back in as safely as possible.
 Here’s SOME of what you should know about new studio procedures and class registration.” – Read their full post here.